ilyla/Sleepy-Story-Samantha/Chapter 7 - A Strange Coincidence.md

 `*Rebecca: Wazzup?*`

-  It was very odd for Rebecca to send a message like that, she noticed, she was usually very to the point with her texts, preferring to talk on the phone when she just wanted to chat. *Hmmm*, she thought, and typed a message to Hypnonymoose.
+  It was very odd for Rebecca to send a message like that, she noticed, she was usually very to the point with her texts, preferring to talk on the phone when she just wanted to chat.
+She didn't really know what to make of that, and typed a message to Hypnonymoose without thinking.
 She wasn't really thinking about what she was saying, just typing with one hand and taking off her pants with the other.
 After glancing at the screen, she decided to send Rebecca a message.

 `*Samantha: Not much, u?*`